The-Social-Proof-Foundation/docs/file-storage/site-hosting.md

 Sites hosted on MySocial function similarly to traditional static websites but are distributed, verifiable, and tamper-proof.
 They can be associated with a MySocial username or content-based identifier, offering human-readable domain options for easy accessibility.

 {% hint style="info" %}
-Site Hosting will be implemented post-mainnet launch.
+Site Hosting will be avalible post-mainnet launch.
 {% endhint %}

 ## Features of MySocial Site Hosting